-And if you want to do Kipping pull-ups, do Kipping pull-ups – just don't pretend that these are pull-ups; they're different exercises, sort of like the military press and the push-press.
-If you're going to do pull-ups (or military presses), be strict and disciplined.
+And if you want to do kipping pull-ups, do kipping pull-ups – just don't pretend that these are pull-ups.
+It's sort of like the military press and the push-press.
+They're two different movements.
+If you're going to do pull-ups, or military presses, be strict and disciplined.

 Beginning and Improving

 Beginners can learn pull-ups by performing band-assisted and eccentric-only pull-ups until they're able to perform a proper concentric repetition.
 Advanced lifters can attach weight with a dip belt or perform self-assisted one-arm pull-ups.

 Is there a secret to increasing pull-up performance?
 Yes, variety and frequency.
 Some days do them loaded; other days use just bodyweight.
 Some days do iso-holds at various ranges; other days do full range dynamic reps.
 Some days do more volume; other days push your sets with more intensiveness.

 Be sure to switch your grips, hand spacing, loads, and velocities, and your pull-up performance will improve.

 Most guys look forward to "Bench Monday," I look forward to "Pull-up Monday."
 And Tuesday.
 And Wednesday.
 And, well you get the idea.